 How Open Contracting Lift projects are reforming public procurement

-This page provides an overview of the teams’ reform plans and the progress achieved thus far, as well as our overarching Lift program targets.
+This page provides an overview of the alumni teams’ reform plans and the progress achieved thus far, as well as our overarching Lift program targets.
+Read about our new 2021 cohort here.

 These project narratives also integrate adjustments and pivots that the teams made in light of the COVID-19 crisis.